Ilyas Qadri: Sufism

 Ilyas Qadri became a murid of Ziauddin Madani, himself a disciple of Ahmad Raza Khan.
 Fazlur Rahman Malik and Waqaruddin also authorized him in Sufism.
 Shariful Haq Amjadi authorized him in all the four major Sufi orders, Qadiriyyah, Chishtiyyah, Naqshbandiyyah, and Suhrawardiyya.
 Amjadi also gave him ijazah to transmit ahadith.

 Books

-The author of some 30 books, along with his major work Faizan-e-Sunnat in 2 volumes and more than 2000 pages, his other publications include:
+He is the author of some 30 books, including his major work Faizan-e-Sunnat in 2 volumes and more than 2000 pages.
+His other publications include: